vtamara/cocoon-ajax-project-objective-result-indicator/README.md

-A "new way" to create objectives was implemented with the modified cocoon: when the user wants to add a new objective, the application will make an AJAX request that will create a new record in the table objectives with a valid identification, and  after it will allow the user to change the default information of that existing record and update.
+A "new way" to create objectives was implemented with the modified cocoon: when the user wants to add a new objective, the application will make an AJAX request that will create a new record in the table objectives with a valid identification, and  after in the view presented with the valid identification it will allow the user to change the default information of that existing record and update.
 In this way the valid identification will be available to be referenced by new (or existing) results.

-Therefore, we also will need a valid identification for a new project so the `app/controllers/projects_controller.rb` contains:
+Therefore, we also needed a valid identification for a new project so the `app/controllers/projects_controller.rb` contains:

 ```ruby